BethanyG/beginner_nights/TEST.md

 </details>
 <br>

-## Specialized Concepts
+## Specialized
-_(probably outside scope of Exercism Concept exercises, but good for longer practice exercises)_
+_(These are probably outside scope of Exercism Concept exercise, but perhaps good for longer practice exercises that are mentored)_

 <details>
     <summary> Advanced/Specialized Concepts